 The theory test has 2 parts: a multiple choice part and hazard perception test.
 You do not have to take both parts of the test on the same day but you must take them within 2 years of each other to get your theory test certificate.

 The test is a really important part of learning to drive an LGV because when you get to your practical test you’ll need to show that you can use what you learn for this test when you’re driving on the road.
 It also forms Module 1 of your initial Driver Certificate of Professional Competence (Driver CPC) if you’re going to be driving for a living: see the Driver CPC page for more information.

 It’s vital to prepare for your theory test; it may be a while since you last refreshed your knowledge of the rules of the road.
 The better prepared you are, the more likely you are to pass first time, which will save you the time and money that retaking the test will cost.

-The questions in the multiple choice test are taken from three books:
+The questions in the multiple choice test are taken from 3 books:

 You’ll need to use all of these when you’re preparing.
-There are lots of products available that contain practice questions but it's really important you don't just learn the answers without understanding the questions fully because the questions on the actual test aren’t exactly the same as the practice ones.
+There are lots of products available that contain practice questions but it's really important you do not just learn the answers without understanding the questions fully because the questions on the actual test are not exactly the same as the practice ones.

-Using official publications will help you get the most out of your preparations.
+Using official publications will help you get the most out of your preparation.
 You can find these and more on our online shop.